pixelmatix/SmartMatrix/README.md

 This error means the FastLED library isn't installed (correctly):
 `fatal error: FastLED.h: No such file or directory`

-The latest version of Teensyduino includes FastLED version 2.0 which is too old to work with SmartMatrix.
-We need version 3.0 or later which is [available from GitHub](https://github.com/FastLED/FastLED/releases) and not included with Teensyduino.
+The FastLED version included with Teensyduino may lag behind the latest.
+It's better to install FastLED manually using the latest version [available from GitHub](https://github.com/FastLED/FastLED/releases).
 If you see any of these errors, you likely have an older version of FastLED installed:
 `no known conversion for argument 4 from 'CRGB' to 'const rgb24&'`
 `error: 'inoise8' was not declared in this scope`

 This can be tricky to track down as Teensyduino installs libraries into your Arduino application directory, which might not be in your Arduino sketchbook.
 For OSX you will need to navigate into the the Arduino.app package to find the libraries folder and delete the old FastLED.

-Install FastLED 3.0 from the FastLED releases page: https://github.com/FastLED/FastLED/releases
+Install the latest version of FastLED (3.x or higher) from the FastLED releases page: https://github.com/FastLED/FastLED/releases

 **Teensy Audio Library**
 The SpectrumAnalyzer sketch requires the [Teensy Audio Library](http://www.pjrc.com/teensy/td_libs_Audio.html), which is included in [Teensyduino 1.20](http://www.pjrc.com/teensy/td_download.html).
 If you have trouble compiling, first make sure you can compile either of the FastLED examples, as FastLED 3.x is also a requirement for this sketch.
 If you're missing the Audio library, the best way to install is by running the Teensyduino 1.20 installer.
-Make sure the "Audio" library is checked during the install, but don't check all libraries as you will downgrade FastLED to 2.0.
+Make sure the "Audio" library is checked during the install, but don't check all libraries as you will downgrade FastLED.